chathasphere/HPI-localizer-validation/README.md

 # HPI-localizer-validation

-Estimating local home price indices via a linear regression on core stochastic simulations and validating volatility estimates
+Estimating US regional home price indices via a linear regression on core stochastic simulations, validating estimated volatility against historical data.

-This respository contains the second of two projects I undertook during my internship at Andrew Davidson & Co, which I pursued under the supervision of the Financial Engineering team.

-Financial Background:
+### Financial Background:

 HPI measures the percent change in house prices over a sample, with the baseline normalized to 100.
 It is commonly understood that the underlying value of a home is a significant risk factor in mortgage-backed securities, and so AD-Co models *projected* HPI as part of their proprietary mortgage risk model.